 - Essay writing and interview skills

-By the second half of the spring semester, juniors will meet individually with their college counselor in order to develop a relationship that eventually includes their parents in the conversation and planning.
+At the beginning of spring semester students and families will be assigned to a college counselor and will begin their individual meetings.
+Students and counselors build close relationships that will serve as an essential support throughout the process.
 Latin’s college process is personal and individual, and counselors get to know each and every student.
 The staff is then prepared to offer tailored suggestions to students regarding their college choices, and professional and personal advocacy throughout the college application process.

-College seminars return again in the fall of senior year, and each student and his or her counselor work closely to shape a list of colleges that is appropriate, competitively diverse and appealing to the student’s interests and needs.
+College seminars return in the fall of senior year, and each student and their counselor work closely to shape a list of colleges that are appropriate, competitively diverse and appealing to the student’s interests and needs.
 These classes take place in the first half of the semester and include such issues as:

 - Details and deadlines